Club EQ Challenge 3 inch blocks

 I changed my mind about colors a few times, as you can see.

-Then I did a little tweaking on “Layer 2” to superimpose a block in each corner.
+Then I made a few tweaks to “Layer 2” to superimpose a block in each corner.
 I had never used Layer 2 before, but I found everything I needed to know in EQ Help.

 I liked the way it blended the “borders” I had started with, so I kept playing on Layer 2.
 Isn’t this cool?